Saaremaa, Eesti - Things to Do in Saaremaa

 Top Things to Do in Saaremaa

-Booking Tip: Entry to the crater site is free, but the visitor center charges a small fee of €3-5.
-Best visited during daylight hours with comfortable walking shoes.
-Consider combining with other island attractions for a full day trip.
+Booking Tip: Free to visit the crater site.
+Visitor center entry is €3-5.
+Best visited during daylight hours with good weather.
+Combine with nearby Angla Windmill Park for a full day trip.

 Getting There